shundhammer/qdirstat/doc/Treemap.md

 In general, a treemap is a graphical method to visualize a hierarchical structure, also known as a _tree_.
-It shows the whole tree at once with each item of the tree coresponding to a rectangle in the treemap.
+It shows the whole tree at once with each item of the tree corresponding to a rectangle in the treemap.

 What makes the treemap special is that the area (the size) of each rectangle corresponds to a _value_ of the item, so you can instantly see how any